It’s that time of the year again when we bid farewell to summer.

 Producing content aimed at the general audience ranks alongside assigning multiple objectives as one of the worst content marketing blunders.
 It gets you nowhere and without diving into the specifics, you lose credibility.

 It’s common for businesses to have more than one target audience.
 Even then, you should always prioritise one over the others.
-This way, there’s a clear angle and a higher chance of producing content that really connects with your intended target audience.
+This way, there’s a clear angle to your content and a higher chance of producing content that really connects with your intended target audience.

 How we define our goals at Dear Content

-At Dear Content, one of the first steps when putting together our editorial calendar is always to determine our target audience and the angle of each piece of content
+At Dear Content, one of the first steps when putting together our editorial calendar is always to conduct keyword research and determine our target audience and the angle of each piece of content

 We decide on a topic, define its objective by making sure it addresses the needs of our target client(s), and brainstorm on the best angle to achieve the objective.